stolostron/rhacm-docs/install/install_connected.md

 * A pre-configured StorageClass in Red Hat OpenShift Container Platform that can be used to create storage for Red Hat Advanced Cluster Management for Kubernetes.

-* Your Red Hat OpenShift Container Platform CLI must be configured to run `oc` commands and `kubectl` version 1.6, or later, commands.
+* Your Red Hat OpenShift Container Platform CLI must be configured to run `oc` commands and `kubectl` version 1.6, or later, commands. <!-- I need to go hunt this down, typically we give the user the links here -->

 * Your Red Hat OpenShift Container Platform permissions must allow you to create a namespace.